Listen to the Podcast

 Just keep on watching for simple support, resistance, that’s about the way that I would trade it, because the more complicated you make it, the more confusing your strategy will get.

-Here, looking for support, resistance, get into hat stock, ride it for a couple of days or a couple of weeks at most, start getting out of it, already pealing your profits off, and then boom, those stocks roll back over, and sometimes they get lower than what they normally were at that break out.
+Here, looking for support, resistance, get into hat stock, ride it for a couple of days or a couple of weeks at most, start getting out of it, already pealing your profits off, and then boom, those stocks roll back over, and sometimes they get lower than what they usually were at that break out.